Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 Nicks Boots, also known as Nicks Handmade Boots, is a manufacturer of handmade leather boots and shoes founded in 1964 in Spokane, Washington.

-The welts are, instead, sewn by hand to the toe vamp leather through a grooved channel on the bottom side of the inner sole using an awl and a special waxed thread.
+The company crafts its shoes using 500-year-old European technology without welding machines for a custom feel.
+Instead, the welts are hand-sewn to the toe vamp leather through a grooved channel on the bottom side of the inner sole using an awl and a special waxed thread.

-After 56 years, Nicks still produces shoes and boots in the U.S. Nicks proudly continues its tradition of crafting handmade products using premium leather and materials sourced domestically.
+After 56 years, Nicks still produces shoes and boots in the U.S. Nicks proudly continues its tradition of crafting handmade products using premium leather and domestic materials.

 17. Wesco: A Century of Specialty Boot Crafting

 Wesco eventually expanded its line to casual footwear, which can also be customized for a perfect fit.
-Every Wesco shoe is made from top-quality, full-grain leather material, using a 155-step-by-step process.
+Every Wesco shoe is made from top-quality, full-grain leather material, using a 155-step step-by-step process.

 18. Oak Street Bootmakers: Heritage and Craftsmanship in Footwear

 Oak Street Bootmakers embraces craftsmanship and heritage.
-All of the companies footwear and accessory products are 100 percent handcrafted in the U.S. by shoemakers with more than 20 years of experience.
+All of the company’s footwear and accessory products are 100 percent handcrafted in the U.S. by shoemakers with more than 20 years of experience.

-Oak Street shoes and boots are made from carefully-sourced high-quality materials, including the local Horween Chromexcel leather and the replaceable Goodyear-welted soles.
+Their shoes and boots are made from carefully sourced high-quality materials, including the local Horween Chromexcel leather and the replaceable Goodyear-welted soles.

-Each Oak Street shoe is also fully recraftable, which means the shoes are designed to be repaired.
-The outsoles and insoles can be replaced again and again and still provide the same traction and comfort as a brand new pair.
+Each Oak Street shoe is also fully recraftable, which means it is designed to be repaired.
+The outsoles and insoles can be replaced repeatedly, providing the same traction and comfort as a brand-new pair.

 19. White’s Boots: A Legacy of Durability and Craftsmanship